Introduction

 Choosing the right deicer is only half the equation — how you apply it determines whether you get consistent protection or wasted product and uneven coverage.
 Automated spray systems address this directly.

-Automation delivers measurable operational benefits:
+Automation can provide operational benefits:

 Common Buyer Mistakes to Avoid

-• Compare total landed cost, application efficiency, technical support, shipping availability, and bulk ordering options before selecting a supplier.
+- Compare total landed cost, application efficiency, technical support, shipping availability, and bulk ordering options before selecting a supplier.

 The variables below ultimately determine which product fits your site — two quarries running the same conveyor system can have very different needs: